5-Way Equine Vaccine: What It Covers and Why It Matters

 Lameness or refusal to move

 Horses with a history of vaccine sensitivity may need pre-treatment with anti-inflammatories (under vet supervision).
+You can cross-check these signs using our horse vital signs guide or early sickness checklist.

 How the 5-Way Vaccine Fits into a Complete Equine Health Plan